 Thus, I thought a quick refresher on business writing basics might help you more than any tip on the next big thing on the business horizon:

 - Tailor writing to your audience.
 The audience makes all the difference.
-People subconsciously tailor their conversation, and same rule applies to writing.
+People subconsciously tailor their conversation, and the same rule applies when writing.
 Consider your recipient’s motivation, culture, socio-economic status, education level, gender, and relationship to you.
 If you don’t know this information, aim high rather than low.

 - Organize toward a specific outcome.
 Think about the conclusions you’d like your readers to reach by the time they finish your writing.
 In general, you will either inform or persuade, and you should have one of these two approaches in mind as you write.
 Always use the same basic elements of opener, body, and conclusion.